posativ/acrylamid/docs/filters.rst

 exact name.
 As an example, *rst*, *reST* and *restructuredtext* are aliases for *reStructuredText*.

-Some filters take additional arguments to activate builtin filters like Markdown's code-hilighting.
+Some filters may take additional arguments to activate builtin filters like Markdown's code-hilighting.
 Here's a list of all Markdon `built-in extensions
 <http://freewisdom.org/projects/python-markdown/Available_Extensions>`_) and
 in addition, acrylamid features a `asciimathml extension